ky-feng/data-projects/GTA-fatal-accidents/index.md

 What surprised me the most about this data is the sharp drop in February.
 I still consider February a winter month - perhaps something has changed then?

-Lastly, let's just look, for fun, at the relationship between fatal accidents in GTA districts and months.
+Let's just look, for fun, at the relationship between fatal accidents in GTA districts and months.

 ``` markdown
 months <- data %>%